 Archaeology and Discoveries

 Contemporary archaeological research at the Locri Archaeological Park provides valuable insights into the social structure and urban planning of the ancient city.
-The city plan was based on a regular street grid with a clear functional division into an upper section (sanctuaries) and a lower area of artisan character.
-A formidable defensive wall system stretching 7.5 kilometers was uncovered, built primarily in the 4th and 3rd centuries BC from sandstone blocks.
+The city plan was based on a regular street grid with a clear functional division into an upper section linked to sanctuaries and a lower area of artisan character.
+An extensive defensive wall system stretching approximately 6–7 kilometres was uncovered, built primarily in the 4th and 3rd centuries BC from sandstone blocks.

-In the Centocamere sector, meaning "One Hundred Rooms," archaeologists discovered the monumental Stoa ad U, which served as a banquet hall (hestiatorion).
-Analysis revealed 371 ritual pits (bothroi) filled with votive vessels, suggesting an intense religious life connected to commerce.
+In the Centocamere sector, meaning “One Hundred Rooms,” archaeologists discovered the monumental Stoa ad U, which served as a banquet hall (hestiatorion).
+Ritual pits (bothroi) and votive vessels found there suggest intense religious life connected with this area.
 Ceramic and coin finds shed light on economic development, while preserved inscriptions help reconstruct the administrative and legal structures of the ancient metropolis.

 Historical Significance and Legal Revolution

-The political structure of the polis was based on oligarchic rule exercised by the so-called "Hundred Houses" – an elite in which nobility was transmitted through the female line.
+The political structure of the polis is sometimes associated with oligarchic rule exercised by the so-called “Hundred Houses.”
 The political stability of Locri was legendary; the city rarely experienced tyranny, which allowed it to dominate the region, as confirmed by its victory over Croton at the Battle of the Sagra River.
-Its inhabitants contributed to the spread of Greek urban planning models, leaving a lasting impact on the civilizational development of Italy.
+Its inhabitants contributed to the spread of Greek urban planning models, which had a lasting influence on the development of southern Italy.

 The Role of Religious Beliefs in Daily Life at Locri Epizefiri